-You also may be entitled to additional rights under the California Family Rights Act of 1993 (CFRA) if you have more than 12 months of service with us and have worked at least 1,250 hours in the 12-month period before the date you want to begin your leave.
-This leave may be up to 12 workweeks in a 12-month period for the birth, adoption, or foster care placement of your child or for your own serious health condition (not related to pregnancy) or that of your child, parent or spouse.
-While the law provides only unpaid leave, employees may choose or employers may require use of accrued paid leave while taking CFRA leave under certain circumstances.
-For further information on the availability CFRA leave, please review your employer's Notice regarding the availability of CFRA leave.
+Under the California Family Rights Act (CFRA), if you have more than 12 months of service with an employer, and have worked at least 1,250 hours in the 12-month period before the date you want to begin your leave, you may have a right to a family care or medical leave (CFRA leave).
+This leave may be up to 12 workweeks in a 12-month period for the birth, adoption, or foster care placement of your child, or for your own serious health condition or that of your child, parent, spouse, domestic partner, grandparent, grandchild, or sibling.
+Employers may pay their employees while taking CFRA leave, but employers are not required to do so, unless the employee is taking accrued paid time-off while on CFRA leave.
+Employees taking CFRA leave may be eligible for California's Paid Family Leave (PFL) program, which is administered by the Employment Department (EDD).